jshuadvd/hacks-n-notes/networks.md

 ## Packets and routers

 - Data is chunked into packets and each of these travel in different routes from sender to receiver.
+- The packets my arrive to the receiver at different times but the receiver will wait untill all is ready to assemble.